Robust and Accurate Recording for Health Canada

-We have loads of training here: https://weedtraqr.com/training and Manual is located at https://weedtraqr.com/training/manual We also include links to some general cannabis business SOP guidelines: https://openthc.com/sop
+We have loads of training embedded within the application and a Manual is located at https://weedtraqr.com/manual/ We also include links to some general cannabis business SOP guidelines: https://openthc.org/sop

 The Employee/User is, naturally, responsible for the data-entry.
 They follow guidelines from the SOPs and explicit steps from either a) WeedTraQR Manual or b) company specific SOPs that WeedTraQR can help define.